-The biggest challenge of winning over the Asian demographic lies in understanding the difference in eastern and western customer behaviour.
+The biggest challenge of winning over the Asian demographic lies in understanding the difference in eastern and western customer behavior.
 Big brands with decades of history serving the European or US market often learn the hard way that their tried and tested marketing campaigns fail in China.

 The confusion stems from the fact that you can’t simply translate your message and expect the same level of interest from an audience that has a different background.
-As a matter of fact, this could be the hardest personalisation challenge a marketing team could ever face.
+As a matter of fact, this could be the hardest personalization challenge a marketing team could ever face.

 High-end fashion house Dolce & Gabbana faced a serious scandal, as well as a huge drop in sales, in China due to an ad making fun of Chinese traditions.

 In order to engage the modern Chinese customer, you should pay attention to the four following trends:

 - Still on a journey of discovery: Since the audience hasn’t been exposed to western heritage brands for long, brand loyalty is still a new concept.
 Companies aren’t able to take brand recognition for granted, and they need to build brand awareness from the ground up.

 - Strong digital mindset: Asian consumers discover brands via social media interactions or browsing deals on the internet.
 In this sense, having a mobile presence – or even better, omnichannel – is an absolute necessity, even if you are focused primarily on selling in stores.

 - Hunger for novelty: They have an insatiable appetite for freshness and modernity.
 If you can keep up and offer something new and exciting to your customers each week, they’ll no doubt keep showing up and eventually become loyal buyers.